 - difficult tilling process

-- This is an ideal combination of sand, silt, and clay soil best for growing tomatoes.
+- This ideal combination of sand, silt, and clay soil is best for growing tomatoes.

 A soil test is a primary job to do before starting soil preparation.
 There are plenty of soil test kits available in the garden stores.
 Just pick one and do the test.

-If you found difficulties, contact your local extension center to finish the job.
+Contact your local agricultural extension center to finish the job if you find difficulties.

-Before taking the soil preparation you need to know which soil performs better for tomatoes.
+Before taking the soil preparation, you must know which soil performs better for tomatoes.

 Finally, compare your soil test result with the standard soil composition for tomatoes and figure out what you need.

-Every gardener dreams to get a healthy harvest.
-But poor soil structure brings a great challenge to achieve their goal.
+Every gardener dreams of getting a healthy harvest.
+But poor soil structure brings a significant challenge to achieving their goal.

-This is one of the major issues to consider getting a bounty harvest.
+This is one of the significant issues to consider getting a bounty harvest.

-So, the very first thing you have to know the features of an ideal soil structure before growing tomatoes.
+So, the first thing you must know is the ideal soil structure features before growing tomatoes.

 A perfect soil structure contains the following particles with the right proportion:

-Typically, you can grow tomatoes from any types of soil by taking proper amendments.
+You can grow tomatoes from any soil by making proper amendments.
 But loam and sandy loam soils perform better.

 Tomato plants established a deep rooting system to grow and set fruits.
 Well-drained, deep, and loamy soil helps the work easier.

-Besides, heirloom tomatoes produce more flavorful fruits if they get the perfect composition of soil with organic matters.
+Besides, heirloom tomatoes produce more flavorful fruits with organic matter if they get the perfect soil composition.
 They like loamy soil enriched with humus or good compost.

-Tomatoes perform better when the soil holds a pH level between 6 to 7 in scale.
+Tomatoes perform better when the soil holds a pH level between 6 to 7 on a scale.

-Test your soil first to know the present level of the soil pH.
-You can get some cheap test kit available in the local garden centers or online stores.
+Test your soil first to know the present level of the soil’s pH.
+You can get some cheap test kits available in the local garden centers or online stores.

-Add lime to increase soil pH if the soil test result shows a low level of pH.
+Add lime to increase soil pH if the test result shows a low pH level.

-Now the question arises, how much lime or sulfur does need your soil according to the soil test report?
+According to the soil test report, how much lime or sulfur does your soil need?

 -The best solution is to contact your nearest Agricultural Extension Center to measure the right proportion of the additives.

-Don’t transplant your tomato plants outside until the nighttime soil temperatures drop below 55 to 60°F. and day time temperature in the 60s.
+Don’t transplant your tomato plants outside until the nighttime soil temperatures reach above 55 to 60°F. And the daytime temperature is at 60°F constantly.

-For indoor tomato plants, soil temperature should above 65° F. You can control your indoor temperature as you required by providing extra light.
+For indoor tomato plants, soil temperature should be above 65° F. You can control your indoor temperature as required by providing extra light.